plokhotnyuk/jsoniter-scala/README.md

 - Skipping of unexpected fields or throwing of parse exceptions
 - Mapping function for names between classes and JSON, including predefined functions which enforce snake_case, kebab-case or camelCase names for all fields
-- Name of a discriminator field for ADTs
+- An optional name of the discriminator field for ADTs
 - Mapping function for values of a discriminator field that is used for distinguishing classes of ADTs

 List of options that change parsing and serialization in runtime: